 In the non-ferrous metal family, tungsten has maintained the title of “High-Temperature Champion” for hundreds of years.
-The first person in the world to discover tungsten was the Swedish chemist Seler.
+The first person in the world to discover tungsten was the Swedish chemist Seller.
 He first decomposed tungstic acid with acid in 1781 to obtain tungsten.
 Then, after a period of arduous research, pure metal tungsten was produced in 1848.
 Tungsten is the most refractory metal with the highest melting point (3380 ℃).

 In general, metals with a melting point above 1650 ℃ and a certain reserve and metals with a melting point higher than the melting point of zirconium (1852 ℃) are called refractory metals.
-Typical refractory metals are tungsten, tantalum, molybdenum, niobium, chromium, vanadium, zirconium and titanium.
+Typical refractory metals are tungsten, tantalum, molybdenum, niobium, chromium, vanadium, zirconium, and titanium.
 The following video shows the refractory properties of tungsten through an experiment.

 However, it also has the disadvantage that the plastic-brittle transition temperature is high and it is difficult to plastically process at room temperature.
 The refractory metal represented by tungsten has been widely used in metallurgy, chemical industry, electronics, light source, machinery industry, and other departments.

 The hardness of tungsten is also among the best in metals.
-Surprisingly, this metal with a high melting point and high hardness have rare plasticity.
+Surprisingly, this metal with a high melting point and high hardness has rare plasticity.
 A 1-kilogram tungsten rod can pull up to more than 300 kilometers of tungsten wire.

 The biggest use of tungsten is to make tungsten steel.
 Tungsten steel is used to build tools that are several times or even dozens of times stronger than ordinary steel tools.
 Tungsten steel barrels and barrels can maintain good elasticity and mechanical strength even when the barrel is rubbed by the projectile during continuous shooting.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.